 3. File a VA claim.
 You must file a disability claim with Veterans Affairs (VA) by either:

 - Asking for assistance from a Veterans Service Officer (VSO)

 - Go to a VA Regional Office for assistance

 4. Wait for the VA’s decision.
 The average number of days for the VA to complete a claim in July 2022 was 125.3 days (that was before Biden signed the PACT Act).
-This is an excellent time to start researching lawyers accepting Camp Lejeune water contamination cases.
+This is an excellent time to research lawyers accepting Camp Lejeune water contamination cases.

 5. Lawyer up.
 If you receive a denial from the VA, file a lawsuit.
 Choose a lawyer you trust with solid client reviews and schedule a free consultation.
 You shouldn’t have to pay any money for a consultation.

 6. File your lawsuit.
 Your lawyer will help you file a lawsuit in federal court in the Eastern District of North Carolina.